-A description of these financial KPIs and our performance against our targets can be seen on pages 47 to 58.
+A description of these financial KPIs and our performance against our targets can be seen on pages 55 to61.

-Our other perfomance indicators
+Our other performance indicators

 Our KPIs provide a snapshot of our performance across a variety of areas, but these are by no means the only metrics by which we monitor and assess our performance on a regular basis, and we report against other metrics both internally and externally.